AquaDraco/UnityStationWiki/Building-And-Testing.md

 Next time you'll just have to press `Ctrl+B`/`Cmd+B` to Build And Run.

 Important note:
-> When you change stuff/recompile you'll need to **rebuild** to make Editor compatible with the Build (unless you changed client-ONLY stuff, then you can try, but it's not guaranteed).
+> When you change stuff/recompile you'll need to **rebuild** to make Editor compatible with the Build.

 ## Set up ping simulation
 To simulate network latency you need to select `Network Manager` in Hierarchy tab: